dezoito/ollama-grid-search/README.md

 ## Desktop App version:

-Is there any interest in seeing this as a fully functional desktop app?
+I'm interested in building a fully functional desktop application with aditional features.
+Comments and suggestions are welcome.